forceedge01/behat-sql-extension/README.md

 Patch fix:
 ------------
 - 1: Added behat tests to self validate context, more unit tests to validate database params passed in by behat.yml and other sources.
+- 2: Revert index name from dbname to name as it isn't backwards compatible change.

 Installation
 ------------